Opinion

 B

 A section 191.5, subdivision (a) offense (gross vehicular manslaughter while intoxicated) is punishable by imprisonment for four, six, or 10 years. (§ 191.5, subd. (c).)
-Section 1170, subdivision (b) provides:
+Section 1170, subdivision (b) provides: “When a judgment of imprisonment is to be imposed and the statute specifies three possible terms,

-"When a judgment of imprisonment is to be imposed and the statute specifies three possible terms, the court shall order imposition of the middle term, unless there are circumstances in aggravation or mitigation of the crime.
-The court shall set forth on the record the facts and reasons for imposing the upper or lower term. ..."
-(Italics added.)
+the court shall order imposition of the middle term, unless there are circumstances in aggravation or mitigation of the crime. . . .
+The court shall set forth on the record the facts and reasons for imposing the upper or lower term

-"When a sentence of imprisonment is imposed ..., the sentencing judge must select the upper, middle, or lower term on each count for which the defendant has been convicted, as provided in section 1170[, subdivision] (b) and these rules.
-The middle term must be selected unless imposition of the upper or lower term is justified by circumstances in aggravation or mitigation."
+. . . .”
 (Italics added.)
+Rule 4.420(a) provides: “When a sentence of imprisonment is imposed . . . , the sentencing judge must select the upper, middle, or lower term on each count for which the defendant has been convicted, as provided in section 1170[, subdivision] (b) and these rules.

 C

-Weaver argues the trial court abused its discretion by imposing the middle six-year term for her section 191.5, subdivision (a) offense because it erroneously relied on certain improper aggravating circumstances.[20]
-She also argues there is insufficient evidence to support the trial court's finding that the circumstances relating to the offense were aggravating.
+Weaver argues the trial court abused its discretion by imposing the middle six-year term for her section 191.5, subdivision (a) offense because it erroneously relied on certain improper aggravating circumstances.
+20 She also argues there is insufficient evidence to support the trial court’s finding that the circumstances relаting to the offense were aggravating.

-Furthermore, contrary to Weaver's assertion, we conclude the trial court reasonably considered as aggravating circumstances her continuation of driving after the "near-miss" prior to the collision, her high BAC, and the presence of cocaine in her system.
+Furthermore, contrary to Weaver’s assertion, we conclude the trial court reasonably considered as aggravating circumstances her continuation of driving after the “near-miss” prior to the collision, her high BAC, and the presence of cocaine in her system.
 There is substantial evidence to support those findings and rule 4.408(a) authorized the trial court to consider them in making its sentencing choice.
-Although Weaver argues those circumstances were not unlike circumstances in other section 191.5, subdivision (a) offenses, there is no requirement under rule 4.408 or 4.421 (or otherwise) that those circumstances be particularly egregious in comparison with other like offenses.
+Although Weaver argues those circumstances were not unlike circumstances. in other section 191.5, subdivision (a) offenses, there is no requirement under rule 4.408 or 4.421 (or otherwise) that those circumstances be particularly egregious in comparison with other like offenses.

-We conclude the trial court properly considered the aggravating circumstances of Weaver's offense in imposing the middle six-year term.[24]
-(Cf. People v.
-Leung, supra, 5 Cal.App.4th at p.
-508, 7 Cal.
-Rptr.
-2d 290 ["The middle term need not be additionally justified."].)
+We conclude the trial court properly considered the aggravating circumstances of Weaver’s offense in imposing the middle six-year term.

 D

-Weaver argues: (1) the "Blakely waiver" in her change of plea form did not waive her right to proof of aggravating factors beyond a reasonable doubt; and (2) the trial court's imposition of the middle term in the circumstances of this case violated her Sixth Amendment rights.
-Assuming arguendo Weaver's change of plea form did not waive her right to proof of aggravating factors beyond a reasonable doubt, we nevertheless conclude the trial court properly imposed the middle six-year term.
-As she concedes, under California's sentencing laws, the middle term is the statutory presumptive term and a trial court can impose that term without stating its reasons. (§ 1170, subd. (b).)[25]
-Furthermore, rule 420(a) provides in part: "The middle term must be selected unless imposition of the upper or lower term is justified by circumstances in aggravation or mitigation."
-Because under section 1170, subdivision (b) and Cunningham the relevant statutory maximum sentence under California's DSL is the middle term, the Sixth Amendment is not implicated when a trial court imposes the middle *36 term.
-As Cunningham noted, only a fact that increases a sentence beyond its prescribed statutory maximum (e.g., the middle term under California's DSL) requires its submission to a jury and proof beyond a reasonable doubt.
-(Cunningham, supra, at p.
-868; Apprendi supra, 530 U.S. at p.
-490,120 S. Ct.
-2348.)
+waiver” in her change of plea form did not waive her right to proof of aggravating factors beyond a reasonable doubt; and (2) the trial court’s imposition of the middle term in the circumstances of this case violated her Sixth Amendment rights.
+Assuming arguendo Weaver’s change of plea form did not waive her right tо proof of aggravating factors beyond a reasonable doubt, we nevertheless conclude the trial court properly imposed the middle six-year term.
+As she concedes, under California’s sentencing laws, the middle term is the statutory presumptive term and a trial court can impose that term without stating its reasons. (§ 1170, subd. (b).)

 The fact the trial court considered the circumstances involving the offender (i.e., her personal circumstances) “entirely mitigating,” did not make the lower four-year term (rather than the middle six-year term) the presumptive or relevant statutory maximum for purposes of the Sixth Amendment as discussed in Apprendi and Cunningham.
 Although the trial court weighed those mitigating circumstances against the aggravating circumstances of the offense in choosing to impose the middle six-year term, the presumptive or relevant statutory maximum remained the middle term at all times.
 Under California’s DSL and the Sixth Amendment, as interpreted by Apprendi and Cunningham, there is no “shifting” relevant statutory maximum, as Weaver apparently asserts, where a trial court initially considers some mitigating circumstances (e.g., which, by themselves, might support imposition of a lower term), then considers other aggravating circumstances, and ultimately imposes the middle term after weighing all of the circumstances.
 Accordingly, the trial court’s imposition of the middle six-year term in the circumstances of this case did not violate or implicate the Sixth and Fourteenth Amendments.